andrewrk/naught/README.md

         If you don't want a particular log, use `/dev/null` for the path.
 Naught special cases this filename and disables that log altogether.

+        When running in `daemon-mode` `false`, naught will start the master process and then block.
+It listens to SIGHUP for restarting and SIGTERM for stopping.
+In this situation you may use `-` for `stderr` and/or `stdout` which will redirect the respective streams to naught's output streams instead of a log file.

         Creates an `ipc-file` which naught uses to communicate with your server once it has started.